-The area is particularly famous for its huge remote glaciers and accessible high peaks.
+The Bernese Oberland is particularly famous for its huge remote glaciers and accessible high peaks, so it's understandably one of our best-loved routes.
 This is the highest massif in the Alps and is often compared to the greater ranges, but all made easily accessible by the historic railway that runs through the Eiger’s North face.

 The accommodation is entirely in good quality mountain huts with half-board throughout.
 The food in the huts is of a very high standard, you will eat well keeping your energy high ready for each day on the hill.

 Explore the whole route with our guidebook on the FATMAP website here, or follow one of our favourite stages of the tour below.

 Click on the aeroplane icon to experience a birdseye view of the route.
 This route was plotted by our very own Lead Guide, Matt Dickinson in partnership with FATMAP.

 Arrive in Interlaken by late afternoon and check into the hotel.
 Meet up with your Mountain Tracks guide.
 Welcome meeting, kit check and trip briefing.

 After breakfast we walk to the historic Jungfrau Railway and travel to the very end of the line: the famous Jungfraujoch (3454m).
 The rail journey is a spectacular ride and an astounding feat of Swiss engineering.
 The train climbs via a tunnel bored through the Eiger and the Mönch and emerges at the final station aside vast glaciers, tumbling icefalls and precipitous cliffs.

 After gearing up we leave the railway tunnels and start with a ski descent down the gentle Jungfraufirn glacier before making a 500m ascent (2 hours) of the Louwihorn (3773m).
 From the summit a long glaciated descent leads us to, where we use exposed metal ladders to reach the Konkordia hut (2850m).